College Basketball Hot Seat Report

 This section is comprised of coaches who were previously in one of the above categories this season or are just starting to feel heat but are not yet in any real danger of being fired.

-• After starting his tenure with back-to-back Sweet Sixteens, Gard’s Badgers have been very up and down for the last eight seasons.
+- After starting his tenure with back-to-back Sweet Sixteens, Gard’s Badgers have been very up and down for the last eight seasons.
 During that time, Wisconsin has won two Big Ten titles but also missed two NCAA Tournaments, the latter being something that has become very unfamiliar in Madison.
 There lies the predicament for AD Chris McIntosh, as Gard had kept the team competitive in the Big Ten but just hasn’t been able to get over the hump.
 The Badgers consistently win 20+ games each year, but have just three total NCAA Tournament victories since 2017.
 The school extended Gard’s contract through the 2029-30 season earlier this year, so he’s not going anywhere at the moment, but how long will admin let this go on for?
 And what does Gard need to show he can be the guy for this program for the long haul?
+UPDATE: The Badgers are back in the Dance for the third-straight year (5-seed) but the questions above still need answers.
+Can Gard reach the second weekend and actually make some noise in March?

-• Pikiell struck recruiting gold last year, landing top-5 prospects and eventual top-3 NBA Draft Picks Ace Bailey and Dylan Harper.
+- Pikiell struck recruiting gold last year, landing top-5 prospects and eventual top-3 NBA Draft Picks Ace Bailey and Dylan Harper.
 But the star power was mostly wasted on a second-straight 15-17 campaign, representative of a significant fall from the Knights teams that went to back-to-back NCAA Tournaments in 2021 and 2022.
 Pikiell has a big buyout, however, so Rutgers would seem unlikely to make a change at this point.
-UPDATE: It’s been tough sledding for Rutgers, who have faced a number of quality opponents but couldn’t beat any of them.
-The Knights are 9-8 overall and just 2-4 in the Big Ten, with both wins being one-possession games at home against bad opponents.
+UPDATE: It’s been tough sledding for Rutgers, who have now finished below .500 in three-straight seasons.
+Pikiell will be back to coach in 2026-27, as firing him would be incredibly expensive at this time.